f5devcentral/f5-automation-labs/docs/class3/module1/lab3.rst

 2. Create AFM policy
 ---------------------

 An HTTP POST to the ``/mgmt/tm/security/firewall/policy`` endpoint with a body containing just a policy name creates a firewall policy.
+Edit the body to add teh name of the policy you are creating.

 **Request**